Our offer for children with SEND

 We have responded proactively to the growing complexity of SEND needs within our school community by creating a range of curriculum pathways for the children at Wath Central.

-Our Connect pathway for learners who can access formal learning.
+A curriculum pathway for learners who can access some subject specific learning.

 We believe in the earliest possible intervention in order to support children with specific requirements and understand that the liaison between parents/carers is crucial to making this a success.
 We highly value the partnership between home and school and welcome collaborative working in order to best support our pupils.